GDP per capita, consumption per capita and price level indices

-Other EU Member States with a GDP per capita of more than 20 % above the EU-28 average are Germany and Sweden together with the EFTA Member State Iceland, while Belgium has a level of GDP per capita just below 20 % above the average.
+Other EU Member States with a GDP per capita of more than 20 % above the EU-28 average are Denmark, Sweden and Germany while Belgium has a level of GDP per capita just below 20 % above the average.
 Finland, the United Kingdom and France show GDP per capita levels of up to 10 % above the average.

 Relative volumes of consumption per capita

 While GDP is mainly an indicator of the level of economic activity, Actual Individual Consumption (AIC) is an alternative indicator better adapted to describe the material welfare of households.